vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 the Moderates think that we are easily disappointed and lack grim determination, they are entirely mistaken.
 We have lost faith, not in the ultimate result, but in the dilatory activities of the Congress.
-To us, the hold- ing of the Congress for three days in the year, the tepid work of the British Congress Committee and the occasional sending of a deputation to England-— seems quite an insufficient work. • Not that we
+To us, the hold###ing of the Congress for three days in the year, the tepid work of the British Congress Committee and the occasional sending of a deputation to England-— seems quite an insufficient work. • Not that we